Winn-Dixie and the Davis Family

 However, the business community in the Palm Beach area was not very happy to see Table Supply enter their territory.
 While they did not appreciate the chain’s competition, they had a downright fit when area manager Artemus Davis launched a November 1930 advertising campaign.

 Newspaper ads throughout South Florida purported that Table Supply offered “the same steaks” that other grocers offered for less than a third of the price.
-The enraged rivals fired off a series of false advertising lawsuits against them, claiming that the Davis beef was not “the same” as theirs.
+Enraged rivals filed a series of false advertising lawsuits against Table Supply, claiming that the Davis beef was not “the same” as theirs.

 Table Supply eventually won all the legal challenges and ultimately benefited from the suits.
 The charges were widely reported in newspapers, magnifying the advertising campaign and ensuring locals knew where to get the cheapest meat products!
 Eventually, the other grocers and butchers were forced to lower their prices too.